 The trips to the Northwest Territories are about more than just fishing, though.
 It’s getting up at 2 a.m. to look out the window to see the sun still in the sky.
 It’s the friendly people he meets who, after only knowing him five minutes, insist he come stay at their cabin instead of a Yellowknife hotel.
 It’s about how everyone has the time to stop and chat, to answer a question and take a genuine interest in you.

 The Northwest Territories has had an outsized influence on his son’s life.
 His early, intimate exposure to bush flying—getting to be near the controls, sitting in the cockpit and watching the pilot at work—was formative in his decision to pursue a career in aviation.
 “That was the bug

 for him,” says Francois.
 Over the years, Jamie has had the opportunity to meet Mikey McBryan and Buffalo Joe, who he first saw on the Ice Pilots NWT television show.
-And just this past June, Jamie sat up next to a young pilot in their small Beaver flight into the lodge.
+And recently, Jamie sat up next to a young pilot in their small Beaver flight into the lodge.
 “I could hear them talking pilot school and techniques and stuff like that,” says Francois.